Hacker3030/self-replicating-virus/README.md

 This virus is created by using python

-Working: This virus replicate folders unlimited and slow down the pc.
+Working: This virus replicate folders forever and simultaneously slows down the pc.

-Precaution: I recoment you to use VM ware or Virtual Box for this.
+Precaution: I recommend you to use VM ware or Virtual Box for this.

-This is for educational purpose only.
+This code is just for educational purpose only.
+The author is not responsible for any damage or loss to your computer.